Influenza Activity Surveillance

 There have been no outbreaks of influenza in a residential institution reported since the start of 2016.

-Overall the data from the influenza and ILI surveillance systems indicate the influenza season remains just at or slightly above baseline levels in Victoria.
+Overall the data from the influenza and ILI surveillance systems indicate the influenza season is at average levels in Victoria.

 For more information: Victorian Infectious Diseases Reference Laboratory

-Hospital admissions in notified influenza cases are below average levels for this time of year.
+Hospital admissions with notified influenza have been relatively stable in the past three weeks; however levels are above the recent average for this time of year.

 For more information: WA Virus WAtch